 Engine Management System (EMS):

-EMS stands for Engine Management System.
-It consists of a wide range of electronic and electrical components such as sensors, relays, actuators and an Engine Control Unit.
-Furthermore, they work together to provide the Engine Management System with vital data parameters.
+EMS stands for Engine Management System which consists of a wide range of electronic and electrical components such as sensors, relays, actuators, and an Engine Control Unit.
+They work together to provide the Engine Management System with vital data parameters.
 These are essential for governing various engine functions effectively.
-The Engine Management system is incorporated in the modern day engine technologies.
-These inclide MPFi & GDi systems in Petrol engines and CRDi system in diesel engines for improved performance.
+Furthermore, the Engine Management system is incorporated in the modern-day engine technologies.
+These include MPFi & GDi systems in Petrol engines and the CRDi system in diesel engines for improved performance.

 ECU stands for Engine Control Unit and ECM for Engine Control Module.
 Both are the same.
 ECU/ECM is also a generic term for any Electronic Control Unit/Module respectively.

 Engine Control Unit:

 The Engine Control Unit is a central part of the Engine Management System which is virtually the 'Brain' of an engine.
-It plays an important role in collecting, analyzing, processing and executing the data it receives from various sub-systems.
-Furthermore, an ECU comprises a computer which uses a microchip to process the inputs from various engine sensors in real-time.
+It plays an important role in collecting, analyzing, processing, and executing the data it receives from various sub-systems.
+Furthermore, an ECU comprises a computer that uses a microchip to process the inputs from various engine sensors in real-time.

 How an ECU Works?

 Based on this data input, the ECU precisely calculates and delivers the ideal air-fuel mixture.
 It also regulates the engine’s idle speed and limits the top speed of a vehicle.
 This system is also widely referred to as an ‘Electronic Engine Management System’ or the EMS.
-Furthermore, it is possible to customize the modern day ECUs to suit different vehicular applications and varying customer demands.
+Furthermore, it is possible to customize the modern-day ECUs to suit different vehicular applications and varying customer demands.
 In addition, some cars have an individual ‘Control Module’ for all major systems.
-A modern car has following individual Control Modules which control the respective systems.
+A modern car has following individual Control Modules that control the respective systems.

 An Engine Control Unit connects to all the individual Electronic Control Modules (ECMs).
 A modern-day car consists of more than one Control Modules, each exclusive for every major system which improves the performance.
-The manufacturers seldom refer to these systems as car's computers since these are multiple computers as opposed to single one.
+The manufacturers seldom refer to these systems as car's computers since these are multiple computers as opposed to a single one.